 Detailed instruction concerning style, number of copies, fees and other matters relating to the dissertation, is available in the Office of the Coordinator of Doctoral Studies.

-A handbook for doctoral students is available in the Office of the Coordinator of Doctoral Studies.
-Students employed full-time will be allowed to take no more than six hours per semester, unless approved by track coordinator.
+A handbook for doctoral students is available online.
+Students employed full-time will be allowed to take no more than six hours per semester, unless approved by coordinator.

 DOCTOR OF EDUCATION CURRICULUM